PaulGreenfieldOz/WorkingDogs/Kelpie_v2/README.md

-# Kelpie V2.1
+# Kelpie V2.2

-Kelpie V2.1 is now available.
-Kelpie was ported to .NET6/7/8 and native code is now available for most platforms.
+Kelpie V2.2 is now available.
+Kelpie was ported to .NET6/7/8 as part of the v2.1 release and native code is now available for most platforms.
 Porting to .NET has also enabled the direct processing of gzipped (.gz) sequence data files.
-V2.2.1 fixed a typo that forced the use of 'length'.
+V2.2 adds support for the use of paired-reads for resolving forks in the tree exploration.
+This feature is most useful for longer amplicons, such as full-length 16S.
+V2.2 also revises the code that uses long kMer pairs (contexts) to resolve potential forks, and also detects and trims remnant adapter sequences from starting reads.

 # Kelpie usage

 Kelpie usage is basically unchanged with this release, although there are new options to enable new functionality.
 ```
-usage: Kelpie [-h] [-t #thrds] -f forwardPrimer -r reversePrimer WGSReadsFNP extendedReadsFN (V2.0.10)
+usage: Kelpie [-h] [-t #thrds] -f forwardPrimer -r reversePrimer [-filtered|-unfiltered] WGSReadsFNP extendedReadsFN (V2.0.10)
        -h                - Write out this extended help and exit
        -threads nn       - max parallel threads to allow. max will use all available (default)
        -f forwardPrimer e.g. GTGYCAGCMGCCGCGGTAA
        -r reversePrimer e.g. GGACTACNVGGGTWTCTAAT
+       -filtered         - (default) WGS reads have been pre-filtered down to the genomic region of interest.
+                           This (small) read set will be kept in memory for faster processing during filter construction.
+       -unfiltered       - WGS reads were not pre-filtered and will be re-read from files as needed.
        WGSreadsFNP       - List of file names/patterns of reads to be processed. e.g. S1_270_reads_anonymous_R?_16S.fasta
        extendedReadsFN   - File name for extended between-primer reads. e.g. S1_270_reads_anonymous_16S_V4.fasta

 Less commonly needed options (most can often be ignored)
-       -filtered         - (default) WGS reads have been pre-filtered down to the genomic region of interest.
-                           This (small) read set will be kept in memory for faster processing during filter construction.
-       -unfiltered       - WGS reads were not pre-filtered and will be re-read from files as needed.
        -strict           - kMers used for final reads filtering must be found in both files of a pair. (default)
        -loose            - Opposite of -strict, all kMers are use for filtering.
        -paired|unpaired  - Use -paired if you have paired-end reads, and -unpaired if you want to force pairs of reads files to be processed individually.
                            Default is to assume pairs of reads files are paired.
-Only used when cleaning final kMer filter table with -strict.
        -mismatches m[+n] - Allow up to mm mismatches in the 3' or 5' ends of a primer.
 Default is 1.
 Only increase for long imprecise primers.
 AKA -mm.
        -min nn           - Minimum length accepted after assembly/extension, even if terminal primer not found.
 Default is that all extended 'amplicons' must finish with a terminating primer.
        -length nn[-mm]   - Expected length of targeted region/amplicon, including primers, e.g. 295 for 16SV4.
 Either a single length or a range can be specified.